Alfresco/docs-alfresco/aws-s3/latest/index.md

 New features introduced in v4.0 are:

-* DESCRIPTION OF NEW FEATURE S3 Connector - Add a tag to deleted content
+* Ability to add a tag to any deleted item stored in Amazon S3 so it can be found and then deleted by Amazon S3 adminstrators.

 Two content store subsystems are provided out-of-the-box with this release: `S3OnPrem` and `S3`.
 The default subsystem that's enabled on installation is `S3OnPrem`.